Downing Street party: Who is Martin Reynolds and what did he do?

 “He can nudge policy, he can nudge vital appointments (real power).
 He can and does walk into the PM’s office and exclude all political people ‘on security grounds’.”

-Mr Cummings used a blog last week to defend the May 15 gathering – where he was pictured at the same table as Mr Reynolds, the Prime Minister and Carrie Johnson.
+Mr Cummings used a blog last week to defend the 15 May gathering, at which he was pictured at the same table as Mr Reynolds, the prime minister and Carrie Johnson.

 Mr Cummings said that he and “at least one other” special adviser warned “this seemed to be against the rules and should not happen”.